isomerpages/moe-ast-moehc/_school-histories/Schools/Greenridge Secondary School.md

 <br clear="left">

 #### **School History**

-Greenridge Secondary School started as Dunearn Secondary Technical School (DSTS), which was established in 1964.
-The school was officially opened on 14 May 1965 by then Deputy Prime Minister Dr Toh Chin Chye.
+Established in 1964 as Dunearn Secondary Technical School (DSTS) at Hillcrest Road, Greenridge Secondary School (GSS) was officially opened by Deputy Prime Minister Toh Chin Chye on 14 May 1965.
+Designed to meet Singapore's industrial needs, DSTS featured state-of-the-art technical facilities and was located on a small hill between Linden Drive and Hillcrest Road.

-DSTS played an instrumental role in nation-building during the early years of Singapore’s independence.
-In the 1960s, Singapore needed more technically trained citizens to meet the rapid industrialisation needs for the economy, and DSTS was one of the first technical schools to be built.
-Equipped with the best technical facilities of the time, DSTS provided quality technical education to resident students and students from other schools in the vicinity.&nbsp;

-In June 1992, DSTS moved to its present location in Bukit Panjang and was one of the pioneer secondary schools in the Holland-Bukit Panjang constituency.
-The school was renamed Greenridge Secondary School because of the lush greenery surrounding it and because ‘Bukit Panjang’ means ‘ridge’ in Malay.
-Greenridge Secondary School was officially opened on 16 July 1994.
+In June 1992, DSTS relocated to Bukit Panjang Ring Road and was renamed Greenridge Secondary School to reflect its green surroundings.
+The co-educational school achieved a balanced male-to-female student ratio.
+Officially opened on 16 July 1994 by Mr. Lee Yiok Seng, it is one of the pioneer secondary schools in the Bukit Panjang area, having hosted Fajar Secondary School and Zhenghua Secondary School.

-The school underwent PRIME upgrading between 2006 and 2009.
-On 2 July 2010, Greenridge celebrated the official opening of its upgraded campus, which had new facilities such as the Arts Hub, a synthetic school field and an indoor sports hall.

-In 2015, the school was accorded the Applied Learning Programme in the use of media to engage learners, which led to the Camera.
-Lights.
-Action.
-Programme.
-Through this, students are given exposure in news broadcasting in the school’s Scene ONE studio.
-In 2016, Greenridge was accorded the Learning for Life Programme in arts education.
-The school aims to develop a sense of aesthetics and to nurture creative and confident individuals who can impact the community through the arts.
-In 2018, in view of its emphasis on language learning and innovative processes, the school was according the Enhanced Applied Learning Programme in languages.
-Through this, the school aims to nurture confident and effective communicators in the English language and mother tongues.
-Students with interest and talent in languages will be nurtured to appreciate biculturalism and groomed to be effectively bilingual.

-Principals:<br>
+In 2023, Greenridge Secondary School and Fajar Secondary School merged to form the new Greenridge Secondary School, with the school campus being relocated to 31 Gangsa Road (location of Fajar Secondary School).
+Fajar Secondary School had started in 1994 and was temporarily located at Greenridge Secondary prior to its move to Gangsa Road.
+In 2016, Fajar Secondary School merged with Chestnut Secondary School (CDSS).
+CDSS comes with a rich history of its own beginning in 1968 when it was officially opened by MP P Selvadurai.
+Thus, the 2023 merger of Greenridge Secondary School and Fajar Secondary School unified a rich history of the schools and the strengths in uniformed groups, sports, performing arts, Applied Learning, and Learning for Life.
+Today, Greenridge Secondary School, rooted in the legacy of excellence from DSTS, CDSS and Fajar, stands united and ready to provide a nurturing, dynamic and a technology-rich learning environment for all students and staff.
+With the merged Greenridge Secondary at Bukit Panjang (long hill), our promise to all students and staff is that there is space for everyone at Greenridge and together we will scale to the top of the ridge to experience a new Dawn (Fajar).

+**Principals**:<br>
 \- Mr Hee Ah Ngot (1964–1967)<br>
 \- Mr Tan Choong Yan (1968–1978)<br>
 \- Mrs Kam Kum Wone (1979–1982)<br>